Sabbatius of Solovki: Life

-Savvaty (Sabbatius) was a monk at Kirillo-Belozersky Monastery.
+Sabbatius was a monk at Kirillo-Belozersky Monastery.
 Searching for an even more secluded place for complete solitude and silent prayer, he found out that there was a large deserted island in the White Sea.

 He heard of Valaam Monastery on the Lake Ladoga and its monks, who had been leading an austere lifestyle.
-In 1429 Savvaty moved to this island.
-Savvaty settled near a chapel on the Vyg River.
+In 1429, Sabbatius moved to this island.
+Sabbatius settled near a chapel on the Vyg River.
 There, he met a monk by the name of German (Herman), who had lived in the woods in solitude.
-German agreed to accompany Savvaty on his voyage to the island and stay there with him.
+German agreed to accompany Sabbatius on his voyage to the island and stay there with him.
 When they reached the island, they erected a cross and a hermit's cell some 13 km from today's Solovetsky Monastery.
-After Savvaty's death, newly arrived monks began the construction of the monastery which would come to be known as Solovetsky.
-Since 1547, Savvaty has been venerated as a saint by the Russian Orthodox Church.
+After Sabbatius's death, newly arrived monks began the construction of the monastery which would come to be known as Solovetsky.

+Veneration

+Since 1547, Sabbatius has been venerated as a saint by the Russian Orthodox Church and the wider Eastern Orthodox Church.
+His feast day is on 27 September and he is also remembered on 8 August along with Saint Zosimas, when their relics were translated on that day in 1566 into a church named in their honour.